-IES Abroad Berlin housing gives you the unique opportunity to live in homestays with local residents throughout the city.
+IES Abroad Berlin housing gives you the unique experience of living wih local residents throughout the city.
 Hosts may be single adults, single parents, families, or German university students.
-Most homestays are in apartments.
+Most housing is in apartments.

 Students usually prepare their own meals at home or dine in affordable student cafeterias or restaurants.
 Meals are not included in the program fee.

 Part of making you feel at home in Berlin is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

-The program begins with a three-day orientation that introduces you to the IES Abroad Berlin staff, your fellow students, and the city of Berlin.
+The program begins with a four-day orientation that introduces you to the IES Abroad Berlin staff, your fellow students, and the city of Berlin.
 Topics such as academics, housing, transportation, and health and safety are covered.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

-The week following orientation is divided between intensive German language instruction and a series of lectures, tours, and excursions related to the history, art, and culture of Berlin.
+The week following orientation is divided between intensive German language instruction and a series of lectures, tours, and excursions related to the history, art, and culture of Berlin and Germany.
 The language intensive period ends with an optional field trip to Potsdam or another nearby city.